WGLab/biocluster/05 SGE administration.md

 ```
 See more explanations here: http://www.gridengine.info/2008/01/20/understanding-queue-error-state-e/

-when machine restarts yet nodes are still full
-qstat -u "*"
-to show whose jobs are in dr state, then qdel these jobs
+When machine restarts yet nodes are still full, use `qstat -u "*"` to show whose jobs are in dr state, then qdel these jobs

-Check error messages from SGE
+## Check error messages from SGE

 less /opt/gridengine/default/spool/qmaster/messages

-AU state versus E state

-'au' simply means that Grid Engine is likely not running on the node.
-The "a" means 'alarm' and the "u" means unheard/unreachable.
-The
-combination of the two more often than not means that SGE is not
-running on the compute node.

-E is a worse state to see.
-It means that there was a major problem on
-the compute node (with the system or the job itself).
-SGE
-intentionally marked the queue as state "E" so that other jobs would
-not run into the same bad problem.

-E states do not go away automatically, even if you reboot the
-cluster.
-Once you think the cluster is fine you can use the "qmod"
-command to clear the E state.
+## Restart SGE

 You can find these in $SGE_ROOT/<cell>/common/